 The biggest shift I’ve seen is AI becoming part of the engineering team, not just writing code.

-Two passes and a human paying enough attention to know when to stop is manageable for a single LinkedIn post, but I write far more than that: PR descriptions, commit messages, technical documentation, initiatives, this blog post, and so on.
-Scaling that is going to need some automation.
+Two passes and knowing when to stop works for a single LinkedIn post, but I write far more than that: technical documentation, this blog post, plenty else.
+Scaling needs automation.

 Zweig Skills

-I’ve created two agent skills inspired by Zweig’s process, zweig-write and zweig-refine, that I’m now using daily to improve the writing coming out of Claude Code.
+I’ve created two agent skills inspired by Zweig’s process, zweig-write and zweig-refine, to improve the writing Claude Code produces.

 Get them in rornic/zweig on GitHub.